KhalidAlsantali/AdventOfCode/README.md

 # How to run

-Build using ```make``` and run the output files.
+Build using ```make``` for each year and run the output files.
 You can also use the Powershell script to run all solutions.

 ```
 .\runallsolutions.ps1       # Shows menu